 Does this look and sound familiar?
 Haydn might have thought so given the opening of the elegant and playful Menuet from his “London” Symphony, first performed in the city in 1795:

-Accused of plagiarism (a not uncommon accusation lobbed among 18th and 19th century composers, although usually without the gruesome legal and economic baggage that attends these charges today) Beethoven might have claimed that both his and Haydn’s themes were derived from prior art, as indicated by information obtained from Themefinder .
+Accused of plagiarism (a not uncommon accusation lobbed among 18th and 19th century composers, although usually without the gruesome legal and economic baggage that attends these charges today), Beethoven might have claimed that both his and Haydn’s themes were derived from prior art, as indicated by information obtained from Themefinder.
 First, as indicated in the example above, both melodies are reduced to strings of searchable information.
-Searching the Folksong and Classical modules of Themefinder using a query of the first five pitches of Haydn’s theme retrieves Haydn’s work, a Schubert symphony (not, of course, prior art) and four folksongs; a rough and refined contour query of the first eight directions retrieves thirteen works, but of these only the Folksongs show any kinship with Haydn’s melody.
+Searching Themefinder using a query of the first five pitches of Haydn’s theme retrieves Haydn’s work, a Schubert symphony (not, of course, prior art) and sixteen other works: Link to Themefinder Results

 Something to ponder…